Faith-Olayiwola/Coffee-Shop-Sales-Customer-Insights-Dashboard/README.md

 ## 7. Dashboard Design & Visuals
-### Overview Dasboard
+### Overview Dashboard
-This page provide provides a full snapshort and includes:
+This page provides a full snapshot and includes:
 -